 In the case of squats and other compound routines, many muscle groups are recruited, and at a 12 RM (and even more so with a 6-8 RM), there will be a surge in those catecholamines and hence a major blood pressure spike.

 The resistance becomes too heavy to continue lifting, even though muscle “burn” may be minimal, if at all existent.

 An athlete with aortic aneurysm that does not meet criteria for surgical repair, should do only around half the reps of his or her 12 RMs for compound routines.

 For arm isolation work (e.g., dumbbell curls, triceps kickbacks), a 12 RM is fine.

-Those with aortic aneurysm who want to complete 12 reps (or 10 or 8) with compound moves must then use 20-30 percent less resistance!
+Those with aortic aneurysm who want to complete 12 reps (or 10 or 8) with compound moves (exercises involving more than one joint) must then use 20-30 percent less resistance!

 An aortic aneurysm, when it comes to lifting weights, means things will never be the same again – your safety is priority.